rodolphocastro/ardc-dotnet-templates/README.md

 License files are based on the great work done by [Choose a License](https://choosealicense.com/).

+### Keep a Changelog

+The Changelog template contained here is based on [keep a changelog](https://keepachangelog.com/en/1.0.0/) and follows their suggestions almost by the letter.

 ## 🤝 Collaborate with ARDC Templates

 Read-up on Microsoft's docs for creating templates for `dotnet new`, available [here](https://docs.microsoft.com/en-us/dotnet/core/tools/custom-templates).